 Correcting Mistakes

-If you find errors, there’s no need to panic.
+If you find Inaccuracies, there’s no need to panic.
 Here’s a step-by-step to fix them:

 1. Identify the Error: Be sure the mistake is clear.